tomio13/RDM-Desktop/docs/Motivation.md

     (who promises not to look into it)
   * not every institute can afford having a large cluster
   * all processing happens on the server side
+  * you need constant network access and the web interface to do anything useful to your data (e.g. analysis, plotting)

 ### Issue 3: templates
 Most of the available solutions are databases, which can take literally anything.